History of parks and gardens of Paris: Jardins du Trocadéro (1878–1937)

 The Trocadero had originally been the site of a country house of Catherine de' Medici, then of a monastery, destroyed during the French Revolution.
 Napoleon had projected to build a palace for his son there; King Louis XVIII planned to build a monument there to the Battle of Trocadero in 1823.
 Under Napoleon III, Alphand had built a basin, paths radiating outwards, a large lawn, and a stairway descending from the hill down the edge of the river.

 When the site was chosen in 1876 for the part of the Paris Universal Exposition of 1878, the architects Gabriel Davioud and Jules Bordais were chosen to construct the Palais de Trocadero, a massive temporary structure in a vaguely Moorish style, with large rotunda flanked by two towers, with curving wings on either side.
 The gardens, designed by Alphand, occupied the slope from the Palace on the top of the hill down to the Seine.
 The center of the garden was occupied by a long series of cascades ending in a large basin at the bottom at the bottom of the hill.
 The cascade was lined with statues of animals and of female figures representing the five continents (the statues now decorate the square next to the Musée D'Orsay).
-The largest piece of statuary in the garden was the head of the Statue of Liberty, made before the rest of the statue, and displayed in order to raise funds for its completion.
+The largest piece of statuary in the garden was the head of the Statue of Liberty (formally Liberty Enlightening the World), made before the rest of the statue, and displayed in order to raise funds for its completion.

 When the Exposition was finished, the gardens were redesigned into an English landscape garden; groves of trees were planted, winding paths laid out, and a stream and grotto were constructed.
 The gardens remained in place for the Paris Universal Exposition of 1889.
 For the Paris International Exposition of 1937 the palace was replaced by a modernist structure and the fountains were rebuilt, but the picturesque gardens on the hillsidewere left as they were.
 (See parks and gardens of the 1930s below).